uchtamsingh11/Z_build/README-fyers-integration.md

 1. Users provide their Fyers App ID and Secret Key
 2. The credentials are stored in the database
-3. When the broker is activated, the system initiates OAuth authentication with Fyers's API
+3. When the broker is activated, the system initiates OAuth authentication with Fyers' API
 4. The tokens are stored and used for subsequent API calls

 ## Flow Details